We Look Wow

 Threat modeling is a process that helps you identify potential security vulnerabilities on a website.

-It is different from vulnerability scanning because threat modeling focuses on the threat actors (who might attack your website) instead of the vulnerabilities (which could be exploited).
+It differs from vulnerability scanning because threat modeling focuses on the threat actors (who might attack your website) instead of the vulnerabilities (which could be exploited).

 Here are the steps you need to follow to complete a threat model: